scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 | 201  | Private Experimentation                                  |
 |      |                                                          |
 | 255  | Reserved for expansion of SCMP informational messages    |
-{: title="type values"}
+{: title="informational messages types"}

 Type values 100, 101, 200, and 201 are reserved for private experimentation.
-They are not intended for general use.

-Type values 127 and 255 are reserved for future expansion of in case of a shortage of type values.
+All other values are reserved for future use.

 ## Checksum Calculation